re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

  )
 ```

-Now let's compare the speed between the original version with react state
+Now let's compare the speed between the original version without code splitting
-without code splitting and the one with React-RxJS optimised.
+and the one that we have optimised with React-RxJS.
 Looking at the
-Network tab with 3G for react-state:
+Chrome Network tab with 3G for react-state:

 <img src={useBaseUrl('img/react-state-network-size.png')}
-alt="A screenshot of chrome's Network tab for react-state.
+alt="A screenshot of Chrome's Network tab for react-state.
 Shows the main
 waterfall chunk is a JS file of 76.8kB (240kB uncompressed), taking 3.71s to
 load" />